remexre/stahlos/src/cam/README.md

 Additional Features
 -------------------

-Currently, recursion and branching are not supported; they can of course be simulated with the Church encoding, but this is of course inefficient.
+Currently, recursion and branching are not supported; they can of course be simulated with the Church encoding, but this is inefficient.